edlenox-q/zap-core-help-wiki/HelpStartConceptsAuthentication.md

 ### Manual Authentication ###

 This method allows users to perform the authentication manually (e.g. authenticate in the browser while proxy-ing through ZAP) and then select the corresponding HttpSession.
-As the actual authentication is being performed by you, this method does not support re-authentication in case the webapp logs an user out.
+As the actual authentication is being performed by you, this method does not support re-authentication in case the webapp logs a user out.

-When using this authentication method, configuring an User for the context require choosing an authenticated HTTP session.
+When using this authentication method, configuring a User for the context require choosing an authenticated HTTP session.

 ### Form-Based Authentication ###

 This method is used for websites / webapps where authentication is done by submitting a form or performing a GET request to a 'login url' using a 'username/password' pair of authentication credentials.
 Re-authentication is possible.
 Configuration can be done using the [Session Contexts Dialog][Session Properties] or using the contextual PopupMenu: *Flag as...
 Form-Based Authentication Login Request*.

-When using this authentication method, configuring an User for the context requires setting up the *username/password* pair of credentials that are used for the form based authentication.
+When using this authentication method, configuring a User for the context requires setting up the *username/password* pair of credentials that are used for the form based authentication.

 ### HTTP/NTLM Authentication ###

 This method is used for websites / webapps where authentication is enforced using the HTTP or NTLM Authentication mechanisms employing HTTP message headers.
 Three authentication schemes are supported: Basic, Digest and NTLM.
 Re-authentication is possible, as the authentication headers are sent with every authenticated request.
 Configuration can be done using the [Session Contexts Dialog][Session Properties].

-When using this authentication method, configuring an User for the context requires setting up the *username/password* pair of credentials that are used for the HTTP/NTLM authentication.
+When using this authentication method, configuring a User for the context requires setting up the *username/password* pair of credentials that are used for the HTTP/NTLM authentication.

 ### Script-Based Authentication ###

 This method is useful for websites / webapps where the authentication is a more complex one and some custom scripts that handle the authentication process are beneficial.
 To use this method, you must first define an Authentication script which sends messages or performs other actions as needed by your web-application.
 This script is then selected for use for a given Context and it is called whenever an authentication is performed.
 Re-authentication is possible.
 Configuration can be done using the [Session Contexts Dialog][Session Properties] and requires you to have the Scripts Console ZAP Addon installed from the Marketplace.

-When using this authentication method, configuring an User for the context requires setting up the a set of parameters defined in the script.
+When using this authentication method, configuring a User for the context requires setting up the a set of parameters defined in the script.
 For more details, see the provided Authentication Script examples.

 ## Configuration example ##